 A full day of travel takes us from the countryside to the popular seaside town of Sihanoukville on the Cambodian coast.
 En-route we pass through the bustling riverside Khmer town Kompong Chhnang (pronounced ‘kom–pong–ch–nang’), with its busy market and floating village.
 Arriving in Sihanoukville by late afternoon, settle in at your guesthouse and then you are free to wander down to the beach for a refreshing dip or kick back at one of the many beachfront restaurants and bars.
 Tonight join one of the beach parties or have seafood BBQ on beach.

 Today is yours to relax in Cambodia’s premier beach location.
 Catch some rays on the beach and go for a swim, or do one of the many water sports including diving, fishing, snorkelling, kayaking or hire a jet ski.
-Learn to cook Khmer classics like Fish Amok or deep fried bananas at the traditional Khmer cooking school, take a trip out to the surrounding islands, or hire a bicycle and explore the nearby beaches.
-Tonight you can head to Ochheuteal Beach for some partying with the rest of the backpacker crowd, or watch the sun go down at one of the beachfront restaurants.
-This is a popular spot to hop off for those wanting time to check out beautiful Koh Rong and the other nearby islands.
+Learn to cook Khmer classics like Fish Amok or deep fried bananas at the traditional Khmer cooking school, or hire a bicycle and explore the nearby beaches.

 A three hour drive brings us to the little riverside town of Kampot where you will have a free afternoon to visit the fascinating salt and pepper farms, go cycling or trek in the Bokor National Park.
 Your itinerary includes a relaxing sunset boat cruise on the Kampot River.
 Tonight we recommend sampling the exceptional regional seafood dishes at one of the many restaurants on the riverfront – the fried shrimp with green pepper corns is an absolute must try!

-Tearing ourselves away from the beach we take the boat back to the mainland.
-From here we head for the bustling Cambodian capital Phnom Penh, stopping for lunch before we take an afternoon tour of the infamous Khmer Rouge S21 Prison and Killing Fields.
+From Kampot we head inland for the bustling Cambodian capital Phnom Penh, stopping for lunch before we take an afternoon tour of the infamous Khmer Rouge S21 Prison and Killing Fields.
 While it is a very sobering experience to learn more about Cambodia’s harsh recent history, it is one of the most recommended things to do in Phnom Penh.
 This evening you are free to walk around and discover the many sights of this energetic city or get out mingling with the locals while watching the sun set over the Mekong River.